If you’re wondering how to tell if your cat is a Maine Coon, or even a HALF Maine Coon, then this article is for you.

-The Two biggest cat clubs int he United States are TICA (The International Cat Association) and CFA (Cat Fancier’s Association).
+The Two biggest cat clubs in the United States are TICA (The International Cat Association) and CFA (Cat Fancier’s Association).
 Every breeder should be registered with a cat club.
-All of the breeding cats gets registered into the database, along with their certified Pedigrees.
-When a litter is born, the breeder identifies the parents, and registers the litter of kittens.
+All of the breeding cats get registered into the database, along with their certified Pedigrees.
+When a litter is born, the breeder identifies the parents and registers the litter of kittens.
 Then the registration papers can be sent to the new owners of the kitten at the breeder’s discretion.
 At that time, the new owner can register themselves as the owner of their Pedigree Maine Coon and receive official documentation from the appropriate cat club.

 If the kitten arrives to you intact, the breeder will typically wait until proof of spay/neuter is performed before you receive the registration papers.
 Otherwise, you should receive them at the time you get your kitten.

 Every kitten that leaves the Sassy Koonz Maine Coon Cattery is registered with TICA, and a Pedigree provided to all new Guardians!
 Before you leave, be sure to see our Maine Coon Kittens for sale.
 Also, check out how to avoid being scammed on a Maine Coon website.

 Example of a Maine Coon Pedigree